 - Ability to clean in your washing machine when dirty

 - Tend to run small from the vendor

 - Does not protect against solvents such as stain or sealer

 When you look around online or at Home Depot or Lowes these are the gloves you generally see, the Ironclad General Utility Gloves.
 They work extremely well and don’t sweat or shrink due to the synthetic leather construction.

 They are very well suited for handling wood and gripping all other materials and tools in your wood shop.
-If you are picking things up, handling tools or working with moving things in your wood shop these are and excellent choice.
+If you are picking things up, handling tools or working with moving things in your wood shop these are an excellent choice.

-If you are not using solvents, for example stain or sealer and are working in your wood shop these gloves are excellent.
+If you are not using solvents, for example, stain or sealer, and are working in your wood shop these gloves are excellent.
 They provide general protection.
 So if you are in the market for a great glove these fit the bill.

 - Great fit

 - Ability to clean in your washing machine when dirty